 2. Crack Your Windows

-Leaving your windows cracked is easy enough to do and goes a long way to helping keep your cabin cool for your summer drive.
-In fact, leaving the front windows open 2 inches can lower cabin air temperature by almost 10°F on a hot day.
+Leaving your windows cracked is easy enough to do and goes a long way to help keep your cabin cool for your summer drive.
+In fact, leaving the front windows open two inches can lower cabin air temperature by almost 10°F on a hot day.
 Note that even with the windows all the way open, you should never leave a person or an animal in the car.

 3. Cover the Seats